so-long

 suffer significantly.

-(all configurable), in order to enhance performance in the buffer.
+to improve performance in the buffer.

 The default action enables the major mode `so-long-mode' in place of the mode